gardener/gardener/hack/local-garden/README.md

 # Local-Garden

-This is a small guide on how to operate the local-garden directory is structured.
+This is a small guide on how the local-garden directory is structured.
+To learn how you can use the nodeless setup in this directory, please see [this document](../../docs/development/local_setup.md).

 ## Components
 Local-Garden consists of the following main directories: